-Ann Marie is both a professional jeweller and founder/CEO of Anarkik3D which develops Anarkik3DDesign 3D modelling programme.
+Ann Marie is both a professional jeweller and founder/CEO of Anarkik3D, the company that develops Anarkik3DDesign 3D modelling programme.
 She loves using this programme for her jewellery work and explores it’s capabilities fully.

-Ann Marie uses Anarkik3DDesign to continue her jewellery.
-She used the software in 2011 to create her daughters’ wedding ring, which was 3D printed in titanium.
+in 2011 she used the software to create her daughters’ wedding ring, which was 3D printed in titanium.

 Since developing arthritis in her thumbs Ann Marie found it harder to create jewellery the traditional way.
 She is delighted that she can cope well with Anarkik3DDesign’s easy-to-use haptic device for 3D modelling system.
 It is perfect for her for designing jewellery for 3D printing.

 1965-1967: Birmingham College of Art, Diploma in Art and Design Awards

 1968-1971: Royal College of Art, London.
 M.Des.
 RCA (Silver medal: designs for production).

 1997: Award for Individual Development from the Scottish Arts Council

 1998: Anne Marie has her first model printed in ABS plastic.
 The bangle was painted and had gold leaf added.
 It is still wearable today

 1999-2006: Research Fellow at Edinburgh College of Art investigating haptics for 3D modelling

 2007: Founded Anarkik3D with software engineer Xiaoqing Cao